Proudly Hosting over 100,000 Fast Websites since 2010

 Conclusion:

-The “Target Principal Name is Incorrect” error in SQL Server can be caused by several factors, including server name changes, domain account issues, and SPN configuration issues.
+As outlined in the guide above, this error can be caused by several factors, including server name changes, domain account issues, and SPN configuration issues.

 To troubleshoot the issue, you should check the SQL Server configuration settings, verify the SQL Server service account, check the domain trust relationship, and use the SQL Server Configuration Manager.

-Causes of “Target Principal Name is Incorrect” Error
+FAQs (Frequently Asked Questions) About “Target Principal Name is Incorrect”